vlayer-xyz/vlayer/book/src/appendix/contributing/overview.md

 Welcome!

-We're excited you're interested in contributing to vlayer.
+We're excited you're interested in contributing to [vlayer repository](https://github.com/vlayer-xyz/vlayer).
 Whether you're here to fix bugs, improve the documentation, or suggest a new feature, your contributions make vlayer better for everyone.

 This document outlines the process to get involved.